JeffyAbraham/Photowall/README.md

 Name:  Jeffy Abraham...

 ## Overview.
-......
-Its a web app which lets you create and manage your own photo album ........
+ A web app which lets you create and manage your own photo album

- . . . . .
-List of user features . . . .
+## List of user features
  + Users signup and login
  + Users can add images
  + Users can add descriptions for Images